 East Ridge Route

 This route involves bushwhacking up a round, forested hump that rises towards Grinnell Point from the southwest corner of Swiftcurrent Lake.
 Some class III and IV stretches are likely to be encountered.
-The route eventually meets up with a goat trail, and following it to the west brings you to the Josephine Mine and the bottom of the great snow chute.
+The route eventually meets up with the prominent game trail that heads southwest brings you to the Josephine Mine and the bottom of the great snow chute.

 Traverse from Mount Grinnell